-- 5.4.4 Development on Corridors should be compact, mixed use and transit friendly and appropriate to the context of the surrounding Neighbourhood and Employment Area. - 5.4.5 Where higher density uses within Neighbourhoods are directed to Corridors, development will be required to have regard for the character of the Neighbourhoods and provide appropriate transitions in height, built form and density to the surrounding lands. - 5.4.6 Land use and design policies and the delineation of Corridor boundaries will be determined through local area reviews. - 5.4.7 Land uses and building entrances will be oriented to the Corridor where possible and surrounding land use development patterns permit.
+- 5.4.3 Corridors that run through or abut the Downtown, Major Nodes, Community Nodes and Corporate Centres are encouraged to develop with mixed uses oriented towards the Corridor. - 5.4.4 Development on Corridors should be compact, mixed use and transit friendly and appropriate to the context of the surrounding Neighbourhood and Employment Area. - 5.4.5 Where higher density uses within Neighbourhoods are directed to Corridors, development will be required to have regard for the character of the Neighbourhoods and provide appropriate transitions in height, built form and density to the surrounding lands. - 5.4.6 Land use and design policies and the delineation of Corridor boundaries will be determined through local area reviews. - 5.4.7 Land uses and building entrances will be oriented to the Corridor where possible and surrounding land use development patterns permit.